Jonathan2251/lbd/_sources/install.rst.txt

   $ sudo apt install ninja-build

-Download Graphviz from [#graphviz-download]_ according your Linux distribution.
-Files compare tools Kdiff3 came from web site [#kdiff3]_.
+Download Graphviz from [#graphviz-download]_ according to your Linux distribution.
+The file comparison tool KDiff3 can be downloaded from the website [#kdiff3]_.

 .. code-block:: console